-$$(b \cdot z^{\alpha} \cdot \delta^{-\eta})/\varphi, \ \alpha > 1,$$ (5)
+$$(b \cdot z^{\alpha} \cdot \delta^{-\eta})/\varphi, \quad \alpha > 1,$$ (5)

 The final goods producer also bears costs of production-related services, such as quality control and transportation.
-We refer to these costs as 'service cost.'
+We refer to these costs as 'service cost'.
 Following Mandel (2010) and Johnson (2012), we assume that the per-unit service cost is:

-$$t \cdot z^{\chi}, \ 0 < \chi < 1,$$
+$$t \cdot z^{\chi}$$ , $0 < \chi < 1$ ,

 where t is a cost parameter.
 The service cost is concave in quality, so an increase in z leads to a less-than-proportional increase in the service cost.
 In reality, several types of costs feature concavity in quality and can be viewed as per-unit service costs.
 For instance, the provision of quality involves an inspection process to reduce flaws and defects, which entails extra costs (e.g., hiring personnel and purchasing necessary equipment) to perform these tasks.
 Such quality control costs grow at a decreasing rate as quality increases.
+Another example is transportation cost, including the costs of packaging, handling, storage and shipping, which are also perceived to grow at a decreasing rate as quality improves.
+So the service cost captures important and realistic costs of quality provision.